 You want to look at hiring cleaning staff, but you’re not sure how or what to do.
 The whole process can certainly seem daunting.
 How do you know what to look for?
 How can you trust someone else to meet your expectations?
 How do you advertise for a job opening?

 This article will help eliminate some of that stress.
-You’ll find tips on how to hire employees for cleaning business, including the top qualities to look for and the steps to follow for your hiring process.
+You’ll find tips on how to hire employees for cleaning business, including the top qualities to look for and the steps to follow for your cleaning hiring process.

 Traits to Look for When Hiring Cleaning Staff